rocky-linux/documentation/docs/guides/proxies/tor_relay.md

 Replace the `X` suffix after `tor`/`torrc` with your desired name.
 The author likes to number it for simplicity, but it can be anything.

 Subsequently, we will add the instance's `torrc` file in `/etc/tor/torrcX`.
-Be sure to give each instance a separate port and/or IP address.
+Ensure each instance has a separate port and/or IP address.

 We will also allow our chosen TCP port "12345" (or the port in `torrcX`) in SELinux and `firewalld`: